messengerbag/Clipboard/README.md

 # Clipboard
-Adventure Game Studio (AGS) plugin for Windows clipboard copy/paste integration.
+Clipboard is a plugin for [Adventure Game Studio (AGS)](http://www.adventuregamestudio.co.uk/).
+It offers access to the Windows clipboard, to enable AGS developers to add cut/copy/paste functionality to their AGS game, allowing data to be transferred between the game and other applications.
+Currently, only plain text strings (ASCII/ANSI C) can be transferred to and from the clipboard.

 ## How To Use
-To use in an AGS game, you have to first add the plugin to the game project and activate it.
+To use the Clipboard plugin in an AGS project, you have to first add the plugin to AGS and activate it within the project.
+You then simply call the methods provided by the plugin from AGS script when you need to access the clipboard.

 ### How to Activate Plugin
 Place AgsClipboard.dll in the Adventure Game Studio engine folder, e.g. `C:\Program Files (x86)\Adventure Game Studio 3.4.1` (while IDE is not running).
 Start the IDE and load the game project.
 Under the "Plugins" entry in the project tree should now appear "AGS Clipboard Plugin vX.Y (agsclipboard.dll)".
 Right-click and check "Use this plugin".
 You can now use the plugin.